 Yes I know it sucks with all the confusion out there, but this fantastic post from nutritionist Angela Greely is here to help you understand what to look for when buying your next gluten free product.
 Over to Angela…

 Angela: Gluten is the main protein found in cereal grains wheat, rye, triticale, barley and oats.
 It is glue like substance that gives elasticity to the dough and the soft texture.
 A small percentage of the population is coeliac, where the immune system reacts abnormally to gluten causing small bowel damage.
-There is a bigger portion of the population that is intolerant.
-The symptoms can be bloating, abdominal discomfort, pain and diarrhea.
+There is a bigger portion of the population that is intolerant or experience nonceliac gluten sensitivity.
+The symptoms can be bloating, abdominal discomfort, pain and diarrhoea.
 This is a marketers dream, as there is a whole industry built on gluten free products.

 Why gluten free products can be unhealthy

 Gluten free products are everywhere.
-There are whole supermarket bays dedicated to them.
+There are entire supermarket aisles dedicated to them.
 The market for gluten free products has risen by 15% in the last few years.
 The food industry knows that it is big business and they charge a premium for the products.

 Remember!
 Just because the product says gluten free does not make it a healthier choice.